bulletmark/pipxu/README.md

    the package name associated with the current directory.
 Note that `pipx` accepts "`.`" for the install command, but not for any others.

+3. `pipxu` adds a `debug` command to run an installed application using a Python debugger.

-3. If run as root or with `sudo`, `pipxu` installs applications to a global location.
+4. If run as root or with `sudo`, `pipxu` installs applications to a global location.

 ## Environment Variables